0xa1a6b3b0/extended-relativity/theory.md

 ### 34. Summary of Resolutions

+The two foundational insights from the preface run through all these resolutions:
+- **Insight 1 (no forces):** Every "force" becomes geodesic motion once the metric is complete.
+Gravity is geodesic in 4D spacetime; other forces are geodesic in the extended (base + fiber) space.
+- **Insight 2 (no over/under-specification):** Over-specification → gauge freedom (continuous redundancy).
+Under-specification → quantum uncertainty (discrete choices).
+Economy selects the minimum-specification configuration.

 | Question | Resolution |
 |----------|------------|
 | Why F = ma? | Boundary gradient ∇b = acceleration; economy minimizes disagreement |